everappz/everappz.github.io/content/products/evervideo/_index.md

 draft: false
 title: 'Evervideo'
 seo:
-  title: 'Evervideo | Video Player for iPhone and Mac'
+  title: 'Evervideo | HD Video Player for iPhone and Mac'
 layout: hextra-home
 date: 2024-01-05
 description: "Download the best free video player for your iPhone and Mac.
 Watch 360° videos, activate subtitles, adjust video equalizer, organize your videos with playlists, download for offline, and stream from iCloud."